akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 In a hasty turn, Beatrice faced away.
 A quick scrub with linen from her belt-purse cleared the mark, leaving her nose scoured-red and stinging. *Well, that must do.*

 She tucked her hand down, cheeks burning.
-She had rubbed the soot on earlier that morning, to look more like a charcoal‑burner, not a thegn's daughter, while travelling to the hall.
+She had rubbed the soot on earlier that morning, to look more like a charcoal‑burner, not a thegn’s daughter, while travelling to the hall.

 “Shall we walk?”
 Godfrey simply indicated the laneway with his hand.